PGMDev/Website/README.md

 1. Run `npm install` in this project's root folder.
 This will install all dependencies.
 2. Once it's done, run `npm start`.
 This command starts a local development server and opens up a browser window.
 Most changes are reflected live without needing to restart the server.
-3. Depending where you host it, you can build the website using `npm build` if you intend to upload it yourself, or build it _and_ deploy it to Github pages using `GIT_USER=<Your GitHub username> USE_SSH=true npm deploy`.
-The later is a convenient way to build the website and push to the `gh-pages` branch.
+3. Depending where you host it, you can build the website using `npm run build` if you intend to upload it yourself or build it _and_ deploy it to GitHub pages using the [Action workflow](.github/workflows/deploy.yml).
+    * Some modifications will be needed to deploy outside the pgm.dev environment.

 ## How to Contribute